Background pattern

 1. What is Taptiqom and what is it used for

-What type of medicationis it and how does it work?
+What kind of medicine is it and how does it work?

-Taptiqom eye drops in solution contain tafluprost and timolol.
-Tafluprost is a medication in the group called prostaglandin analogs and timolol belongs to the group of medications called beta-blockers.
-Tafluprost and timolol act together and reduce eye pressure.
-Taptiqom is used when eye pressure is too high.
+Taptiqom eye drops, solution, contain tafluprost and timolol.
+Tafluprost is a medicine belonging to a group called prostaglandin analogues, and timolol belongs to a group of medicines called beta-blockers.
+Tafluprost and timolol work together to reduce eye pressure.
+Taptiqom is used when the eye pressure is too high.

 Taptiqom is used to treat a type of glaucoma called open-angle glaucoma, a condition also known as ocular hypertension in adults.
-Both situations are related to an increase in eye pressure and may occasionally affect your vision.
+Both conditions are related to an increase in pressure in the eye and may occasionally affect your vision.

-2. What you need to know before starting to use Taptiqom
+2. What you need to know before you use Taptiqom

 Do not use Taptiqom:

-• if you are allergic to tafluprost, timolol, beta-blockers, or any of the other ingredients of this medication (listed in section 6).
+• if you are allergic to tafluprost, timolol, beta-blockers, or any of the other ingredients of this medicine (listed in section 6).

-• if you have or have had severe respiratory problems such as asthma, chronic obstructive pulmonary disease (COPD) that may cause wheezing, difficulty breathing, or prolonged coughing.
+• if you have or have had respiratory problems such as asthma, severe chronic obstructive pulmonary disease (severe lung disease that can cause wheezing, difficulty breathing, or prolonged coughing).

 • if you have a slow heart rate, heart failure, or heart rhythm disorders (irregular heartbeat).